karashiiro/SimpleIPC/README.md

 # SimpleIPCHttp
 A simple IPC library.
 It can be used between processes on the same machine over localhost.
-If you really wanted to, you can even use this to communicate between parts of the same application.
+If you really want to, you can even use this to communicate between parts of the same application.

 ## Installation